 + When should I call SMITHROCK.COM and When should I call Smith Rock State Park?

 While SmithRock.com has its pulse on most of the activities happening in and around Smith Rock State Park, we are independent of the State Park System.

 Call us at 541-516-0054 for clarification of anything we publish on our website or our Facebook page.
 We are happy to give recommendations on trail hiking based on your ability and desired length of your visit and help you with our knowledge of the area from years of being here.

-Call the park at 541-548-7501 if you lost something, for issuing permits on weddings, photo shoots, or any special issues or needs that require their involvement.
+Call the State park at 541-548-7501 if you LOST SOMETHING, for issuing permits on weddings, photo shoots, or any special issues or needs that require their involvement with the park itself.

 Ahh…yes.
 A burning question for all age groups.
 Fortunately, we have a quick quiz that will solve the mystery.